Lisa Davis | Vice President, Global Sales Enablement

 - Can you describe your onboarding and archiving process?

 - What are your typical contractual terms and conditions?
 How flexible are they, should our business conditions change?

 - Is your company the subject of any litigation for the services described in your scope?

 Your Next Steps

 The 20 questions above are, of course, simply a starting point.
-There’s no standard RFP questions template or RFP questionnaire that we know of, and you will likely have additional questions based on industry, application, region, service requirements, pricing, and more.
+There’s no standard RFP-questions template or RFP questionnaire that we know of, and you will likely need to add more questions based on your specific industry, application, region, service requirements, pricing, and so on.

-If you’d like to see our answers to these questions, or other sample RFP questions you might want to ask, contact us today.
+If you’d like to see our answers to these questions, or other sample RFP questions, contact us today.